Prepare yourself for parenthood

 Lesson 3: Sleep skills and nighttime routines (15:47)

 Lesson 4: How to make your baby a great sleeper (12:18)

 Lesson 1: Conclusion and next steps (6:12)

 The FAQs of Life

 We’re actually not going to answer this one.
-Our Beta Tester Steven C. is: “In comparison to the class at the hospital, we found that the material is not as similar as we thought.
+Our customer Steven C. is: “In comparison to the class at the hospital, we found that the material is not as similar as we thought.
 The hospital provided a scientific perspective of pregnancy and what women should expect during the course of their pregnancy and the labor process.
 They also gave a tour of the hospital and discussed hospital protocol and policy.
 One of the most helpful things they taught was infant CPR … We’ve found that the Fathers Ed course has covered everything in between.”

 We believe that educated parents are better parents.
 There are a million decisions for parents to make, and lots of them don’t have clear answers, at least without the right information.
 We believe in having fun and enjoying the ride—if you’re having fun, you’re going to be a better dad.

 You’ll have lifetime access to the course but, the real clock on you is your baby’s due date.
 You can still get value from the course after your baby is born, but we strongly recommend you complete it ahead of time—firstly, there’s key info about the pre-birth time and the actual birth, secondly, you aren’t going to have a whole lot of free time afterward.